Your shopping cart is empty.

 Despite everything, I made it to my destination.

 As we trundled along in the Tuk-Tuk, a sheen of humid dirt forming a layer on our faces, Tarek queried me as to the objective of my trip.

 That was easy.

-The trip was about getting out of my comfort zone by going somewhere with a completely different culture from mine, taking photographs, learning about a part of the world I'd only heard about in political science classes when learning about the Vietnam War, seeing the Seventh Wonder of the World - the temples of Angkor Wat, taking photographs, and, of course, catching up with him and learning about what he'd been up to the last few years, and...taking photographs.
+The trip was about getting out of my comfort zone by going somewhere with a completely different culture from mine; it was about taking photographs, learning about a part of the world I'd only heard about in political science classes, seeing the Seventh Wonder of the World - the temples of Angkor Wat - taking photographs, and, of course, catching up with him and learning about what he'd been up to the last few years, and...taking photographs.

 I had come with few expectations, just an open mind and a thirst for adventure and discovery.

 And that getting out of my comfort zone thing?

 As we pulled into the BKK1 district about a half-hour later, Tarek told me he was leaving me at his city apartment.
 He lives with his girlfriend in another house about 10 minutes away.